Collect more data and ensure a positive experience for your responders

-The report highlighted issues in the experienced service levels amongst customers.
+New data from the survey company Megafon and report by the Danish consultancy company Meng & Company found disconcerting trend in the service industry in the Danish market.
+The report highlighted that a lot of customers are experiencing poor customer service.
 Specifically they found that only 8 percent of Danish customers rate service levels at a ‘very good’ score.
 This is critical since in the classical NPS system, only the top score creates loyal returning promoters.
 Continue reading →

 In the previous blog, we discussed the placement of the survey was important for decreasing response pain.
 We wrote on how to look at the customer journey and factors to consider when blueprinting your survey placement.
 Today’s blog has a more positive approach to the survey.
-We focus on how your company can attract more customers to respond to your survey.
+We focus on how your company can hook more customers to respond to your survey.
 What is crucial in the split seconds when decisions are made on whether or not to respond?
-We will look to customer’s initial impression of the survey and and give a how-to, to get more customers to engage with a stationary survey system.
+We will look to customer’s initial impression of the survey and give a how-to, to get more customers to engage with a stationary survey system.
 Continue reading →

 ”Quality questions create a quality life.
 Successful people ask better questions, and as a result, they get better answers.” – Anthony Robbins

 While asking the right question is the beginning to all great insights, asking them at the right time and place is also crucial.
-This is probably a larger truth with a stationary system like Tabsurvey that has no human administration.
+This is probably a larger truth with a stationary system like tabsurvey that has no human administration.
 Today’s blog look at the customer journey and help you blueprint when and where to ask your questions.
 Continue reading →

 Continue reading →